abbb03/FKD-Racing/README.md

 # FKD-Racing
-A very cool and addictive game developed over a long period of time using C++ and SFML
+A very cool game developed over a long period of time using C++ and SFML